WKC Stahl- und Metallwarenfabrik: History

-In 1955 the company again changed hands with Hans Kolping, a Solingen knife producer, buying the company.
-He restarted the company and produced swords, knives and pistols.
-Soon after he discontinued the production of pistols and concentrated on ceremonial sword production and so the company established its own blade etching plant.
-The company's first orders at this time came from the United States Navy and the United States Marine Corps.
+In 1955, the Solingen knifemaker Hans Kolping bought the company's weapons division.
+He restarted operations and once again had ceremonial swords and daggers, knives, and pistols manufactured.
+Soon afterward, he discontinued pistol production and concentrated on the manufacture of edged weapons.
+For this purpose, the company built its own blade etching shop.
+The first orders at this time came from the United States Navy and the United States Marine Corps.
+From 1968, the company was among the manufacturers of the newly introduced Bundeswehr combat knife.

-On 1989 Hans Kolping died and left the company to his life partner, Margard Willms.
-Soon after the company changed ownership and Joachim Willms undertook large investments in the buildings and the equipment so as to further grow the company.
-In 1995, André Willms, the current owner, joined the company.
+Hans Kolping died in 1989, leaving the company to his partner, Margard Willms.
+Shortly afterwards, their son, Joachim Willms, took over and invested heavily in buildings and equipment.
+In 1995, André Willms, the current managing director, joined the company.

-In November 2005 the Wilkinson Sword factory of London closed.
-In order to facilitate production of British ceremonial swords Wilkinson held a sealed bid for its assets.
-WKC participated and acquired the majority of Wilkinson's tools, spare parts and their roll forge.
-These items were transported to Germany and implemented in WKC's production process.
-This allowed the company to produce a greater number of sword types and to supply more countries.
+In November 2005 the Wilkinson Sword factory in London closed.
+To ensure the continued production of British ceremonial swords, Wilkinson put its assets up for sale in a closed bidding process.
+WKC participated and acquired the majority of Wilkinson's tooling, spare parts, and rolling mill.
+These were transported to Germany and integrated into WKC's production.
+This enabled the company to manufacture a wider variety of sword types and supply more countries.
+The company also produces Japanese katanas using traditional hand-forging techniques.
+Customers include the United States Military Academy (West Point Cadets' Sword).